jeronimomaths/jeronimomaths.github.io/index.md

 In 2020 I completed my Master's at the University of Bonn under the supervision of [Ursula Hamenstädt](https://www.math.uni-bonn.de/people/ursula/).
 Before that, in 2018, I completed my Bachelor's at the National Autonomous University of Mexico (UNAM) under the supervision of [Carlos Prieto](https://paginas.matem.unam.mx/cprieto/).

 Broadly my research is in geometric group theory.
-I am mainly interested in the asymptotic geometry of non-positive curved groups.
-In particular, I have spent some time thinking about one important quasi-isometric invariant, namely the Dehn function of a finitely presented group.
+I am mainly interested in the asymptotic geometry of non-positive curved groups and other interesting classes of groups suchn as nilpotent groups.
+In particular, I have spent some time thinking about filling functions and finiteness properties of groups.

 Here is my <a href="CV_JeronimoGarciaMejia.pdf" target="_blank">CV</a>.